shanieMoonlight/git-actions/actions/calculate-docker-tags/README.md

 > Calculate Docker image tags for CI

-This JavaScript action computes image tags (latest, short SHA, timestamp, release) and returns them as a newline-separated string via the `tags` output.
+This JavaScript action computes image tags (latest, short SHA, timestamp, release) and returns them in two formats: a JSON array and a newline-separated string.

 ## Usage